 Lwanda/Luanda Magere is a legendary Luo warrior.
-He was famously known for his possession of unearthly powers, a skin of stone and the capability to tear an entire army apart.
+He was famously known for possessing unearthly powers, a skin of stone and the capability to tear an entire army apart.
 Arrows, spears and clubs bounced off his body, making him invincible during warfare.

+His name means the fierce rock or the rock that builds.
 He was born in 1720 to Abonyo Wuod Omolo and Nyabera from the Sidho clan in Kano.
-His name means the fierce rock or the rock that that builds.
-Unfortunately, his mother died during his birth and was therefore taken care of by his grandmother Rapondi.
+Unfortunately, his mother died during his birth, and he was taken care of by his grandmother Rapondi.
 His father also died when Magere was barely a teenager in one of the numerous wars with their Nandi neighbours.

-The Nandi feared Luanda, that whenever they heard he was on the battlefield, they would retreat to their lands.
+The Nandi feared Luanda, and they would retreat to their lands whenever they heard he was on the battlefield.
 He would sometimes follow them to their homes and take their cattle and other valuable items, and nobody dared to resist for fear of being killed on the spot.
 He did all this during the day.

 Whenever Luanda was sick, his first wife would care for him.
 However, one day he fell ill when his first wife was away.
 He, therefore, called his Nandi wife to bring him some medicine.
 Luanda instructed her to cut his shadow with a knife and apply the medicine to it.
 She was surprised to see his shadow bleed.